YanissB/YanissB/README.md

 ### Hello there!
-My name is Yaniss and I'm student at Ada Tech School 👋
+My name is Yaniss and I'm freelance developer👋

 🌱 I’m currently learning bass guitar.